hanwencheng/gists/Litentry/governance-app.md

 ## 4. Why Polkadot Network.

-The governance on Polkadot affects most of the people, and it is of the most important among all the substrate-based networks.
+The governance on Polkadot affects most users and it is of the most important features among all substrate-based networks.

 The technical implementation does not have much difference when we compare Polkadot/Kusama/other Substrate-based networks.
 So we are doing the work firstly on both Polkadot and Kusama, and then it will be extended to all the substrate-based networks.